ksafford/naiad/README.md

 # Build

 The build is using quite a lot of additional compiler plug-ins.
-Most of these areeither for nice functional capabilities, like partial unification, or for ensuring cleaner code, like failing on warnings.
+Most of these are either for nice functional capabilities, like partial unification, or for ensuring cleaner code, like failing on warnings.

 These are mostly taken whole-cloth from